edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 Click **Save parameters** and click **Generate features** on the next page.
 Wait while Edge Impulse generates the training features from your dataset.

 > **Note**
 > Generating features for images simply means creating Numpy arrays from the raw image data in a common format that can be read by the training block.
-For other types of data, such as time series data, feature extraction might include a fast Fourier transform (FFT), spectrogram, statistical analysis (e.g. mean, skeyness, and kurtosis), and so on.
-Feature extraction and engineering is another area of active research.
+For other types of data, such as time series data, feature extraction might include a fast Fourier transform (FFT), spectrogram, statistical analysis (e.g. mean, skewness, and kurtosis), and so on.
+Feature extraction and engineering is another active area of research.

 When feature extraction is complete, you should see a 2D feature explorer showing the relative separation among the class groupings along with an estimation of the time and resources required to perform feature extraction on your target device (default: Arm Cortex-M4F).